-If you have undergone a cosmetic surgery procedure through a private clinic but believe that you did not receive an adequate level of care, were misled or even pressured by your surgeon, you may be entitled to make a cosmetic surgery compensation claim.
+If you have undergone a cosmetic surgery procedure through a private clinic but believe that you did not receive an adequate level of care, were misled or even pressured by your surgeon, you may be entitled to make a cosmetic surgery claim.

-Our approach is always professional and personal, ensuring that you are dealt with the care and consideration you deserve when looking at undertaking a cosmetic surgery compensation claim.
+Our approach is always professional and personal, ensuring that you are dealt with the care and consideration you deserve when looking at making a cosmetic surgery claim.
 By offering exceptional service, you can have direct access to your team when you need it, so you can make the best decisions for you with the information that you need.
 We can either meet you in person, talk through your case over the phone, or via email; whichever option is best for you.
-By keeping you up to date with the progress of your cosmetic compensation claim simply and clearly, you can always make the best decision for you.
+By keeping you up to date with the progress of your cosmetic surgery compensation claim simply and clearly, you can always make the best decision for you.

 - Breast augmentation/reduction